DFE-Digital/bat-design-history/app/posts/register-trainee-teachers/2021-05-01-initial-placement-findings.md

 All users felt confident that Register will enable them to change or finalise the placement info at a later point.

 > “I’ve always keyed in the number of days.
 I’ve never not.
-We have our year planned out so to me it doesn't make any difference as long as we can change.
+We have our year planned out so to me it doesn’t make any difference as long as we can change.
 I’ve had to change things due to the pandemic.”—Round 5 P3 (SCITT)

 > “We had a couple of times when a trainee changed placements, I wonder how I would record that?
 I think I would just add another placement I’m guessing and change the previous placement to just 2 weeks?”—Round 5 P6 (SCITT)